jundalisay/sp/content/en/research/galen/natural/book-2/chapter-08b.md

 He might say that the bile could come directly from without, mingled with the food!

+Thus Erasistratus practically says so:

+{{< q a="Erasistratus" >}}
-Thus Erasistratus practically says so in the following words: “It is of no value in practical medicine to find out whether a fluid of this kind arises from the elaboration of food in the stomach-region, or whether it reaches the body because it is mixed with the food taken in from outside.”
+It is of no value in practical medicine to find out whether a fluid of this kind arises from the elaboration of food in the stomach-region, or whether it reaches the body because it is mixed with the food taken in from outside.
+{{< /q >}}

 But he must maintain that this humour:
 - has to be evacuated from the animal